the4thdoctor/dbaday/content/_index.md

 draft: false
 ---

-## Database Administrators Appreciation Day 2019, 2nd Annual
+# Database Administrators Appreciation Day 2019, 2nd Annual

-Is your business data safely stored?
+If your business data is safely stored?
 Is your data security taken care?
 Is your datatabase running safe and sound?

 This doesn't happen by magic but just because you've got an awesome **database administrator**.